VoxelPrismatic/ti-connect-tokens/8XP.md

 5. Control characters when exported alone can allow you to view RAM, but back up your calc before viewing it, you may have to reset it.

+6. Different languages have different visuals, for example the `Å å Ø ø` tokens are only accessable in the svenska language, but they map to `Â â Ô ô` respectively.
+Very annoying, I know.

 ### #] Keys
 | Symbol | Meaning | Color |
 | ------:|:------- | -----:|